taylarogic/codeWords/08/readme.md

-# this is what i did in week 7
+# this is what i did in week eight.